igutierrezm/MANOVABNPSupp/README.md

 3. Run each `.jl` file in `data/`.
 4. Run each `.R` file in `data/`.

 > **Tip:** We strongly recommend replicating our results using our Docker image.
-The neccesary `Dockerfile` is in the root directory of this repository.
+The necessary `Dockerfile` is in the root directory of this repository.
 We recommend this because our code has many non-trivial dependencies.

 > **Tip:** To reduce the computation time (and verify that everything is working correctly), the last 4 figures are computed using 1 simulated sample (instead of 100).
 If you want to use 100 samples in `figures/figj-vk.eps` (as we do in the manuscript), set `Nsim` to 100 in `data/figj-vk-f.jl` and `data/figj-vk-g.jl` and re-run the relevant scripts.
 Be aware that, depending on your computer, this can take several days to be done.